 Canada issues two types of travel documents: the refugee travel document and the certificate of identity.

-Travel documents are issued to residents of Canada who are convention refugees, protected persons, and stateless persons.
-They are also issued to permanent residents of less than three years who can’t get a national passport for a valid reason.
+They are issued to residents of Canada who are convention refugees, protected persons, and stateless persons.
+They are also issued to permanent residents who can’t get a national travel document for a valid reason.

 Wildfires in British Columbia